 Top

-Norway has been on my bucket list for years, and I was so excited when my boyfriend Mike, friends Ashley and Nat, and I decided to go there!
+Norway has been on my bucket list for years, and I was so excited when my boyfriend Mike, friends Ashley and Nat, and I decided to go there in August 2022!
 We decided to spend one week in Norway and added a couple days in the beginning of the trip in a city that we could fly directly to from Atlanta with Delta.
 We ultimately decided on Amsterdam.

 Here are the details from our trip to help you plan a similar trip!